netsec-ethz/scion-tutorials/content/as_visualization/browser_asviz.md

 Then, enter the "Source AS" ISD-AS pair of your AS.
 You can find out your ISD and AS number as described in the tutorial [Fetching sensor readings or time stamps](/sample_projects/fetch_sensor_readings.md).
 Press "Request Data" to fetch updated data.

 ## Viewing the SCION Daemon
 The "Data" pull-down menu option "sciond socket" will bind to a socket to communicate with the SCION Daemon.
-Alternately, you can override the default IP address of the Daemon, buy entering the address you wish to bind to in the "SCIOND IP Address" text box.
+Alternately, you can override the default IP address of the Daemon by entering the address you wish to bind to in the "SCIOND IP Address" text box.

 ### SCIOND Paths
 Enter the "Destination AS" ISD-AS pair and the maximum number of paths to retrieve in "Max Paths" and press "Update Paths" to view all announced paths to the destination from the source.